coen-hyde/grunt-hang/README.md

 grunt.loadNpmTasks('grunt-hang');
 ```

-Then use the tasks `buildStart` and `buildEnd` when defining you build tasks eg.
+Then use the tasks `buildStart` and `buildEnd` when defining your build tasks eg.
 ```js
 grunt.registerTask("default", 'buildStart clean lint test buildEnd');
 ```